ConsenSysMesh/rimble-web3-components/packages/NetworkIndicator/README.md

 ### noNetworkMessage

-> We can't detect a network.
-Install MetaMask or switch to a mobile dApp browser like Cipher or Status.
+> You're not on an Ethereum network

 ### onWrongNetworkMessage

-> Switch to the `requiredNetworkName` Network
+> You're on the wrong network

 ### Issues